douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * subteksto - caption
 * subtenado - support
 * subtenanto - backer
-* subteni - to support, to bolster, to brace, to endorse
+* subteni - to support; to bolster, to brace, to endorse, to foster
-* subteno - support, endorsement
+* subteno - support; endorsement
 * subtera - underground
 * subtera karcero - dungeon
 * suda - southern
-* sude - in the south, southward
+* sude - in the south; southward
 * suden - to the south
 * sudo - south
 * sudokcidento - southwest